-Land trusts are revocable, and may be changed, modified, or terminated while the trustor is still alive.
-An uncooperative trustee may be removed.
-Since the trustee holds title as a fiduciary, they incur no personal liability for being on the title, nor can the trustee lose the property to their personal creditors.
+Land trusts are most often revocable.
+Therefore, the trustor may changed, modify, or terminate them while he is or she is still alive.
+The beneficiaries may remove an uncooperative trustee.
+Since the trustee holds title as a fiduciary, they incur no personal liability for merely being on the title.
+Nor can the trustee lose the property to his or her personal creditors.

 The land trust is comprised of two legal documents:

-When the trust agreement is executed and the trustee deed recorded, the world will no longer recognize you as the owner of the property.
-In addition, since the trust agreement remains private (in your file cabinet at home), no one need ever know that you retain an interest in the property.
-The public records will not reveal this information.
+First, you execute the trust agreement.
+Then, you record the trustee deed.
+Once completed, the land titles office will no longer reveal to the world that you are owner of the property.
+In addition, the trust agreement remains private (in your file cabinet at home).
+Thus, no one need ever know that you retain an interest in the property.
+That is, the public records will not reveal this information.

 First, remember, a land trust is a privacy device, and not a corporate entity.
 Accordingly, land trusts do not enjoy the liability protections that corporations or limited liability companies may enjoy.
 If someone slips and falls on the property, the beneficiary can be held liable.
 That is why we establish a corporation, LLC or limited partnership to stand in as beneficiary.

 Second, the transfer of property into a land trust can often be accomplished tax- free.
-The internal revenue code provides that the federal government will treat the property as if it was owned outright by the beneficiary.
+The internal revenue code addresses this.
+The federal government will treat the property as if it was owned outright by the beneficiary.
 See I.R.C. §§ 671- 678.
 In addition, in many states, the transfer of property by a beneficiary to a revocable trust does not require the payment of any transfer or recording taxes.

 Finally, many investors may ask around and find that the attorneys and accountants with whom they come in contact have no idea what a land trust is, or how it works.
 While this can certainly be frustrating, there is an upside.
 Think about it.
 This means that many of the litigators in your community will be unfamiliar with land trusts.
-A significant number will stop their search for deep pockets at the end of the paper trail – the trust deed.
+A significant number will stop their search for deep pockets at the end of the public records trail – the county recorder’s office.

 There are many advantages to owning real estate through a Land Trust: